 Cinnamon Roll Peach Bake

 - Canned cinnamon rolls

 I used exactly two ingredients to make my Cinnamon Roll Peach Bake.
 Yes, 2.
 Canned peaches and canned cinnamon rolls.
 And oh my goodness, these two things were made to go together.

-I used an 8″x11″-ish pan.
+You’ll need an 8″x11″-ish pan.
 Pour the sliced peaches in the bottom.
 I used one giant can of sliced peaches, but you could use 2 normal sized cans.
 Drain off the excess liquid.

 When I took out my cinnamon rolls they were lightly golden brown and firm on top.

 I let the cinnamon rolls cool ever so slightly while I got out the icing that came in the cinnamon roll package.

 On top went all of the sweet cinnamon roll icing.